hertg/dwm/README.md

 - Fix border transparency bug for transparent terminal windows [(attribution)](https://github.com/szatanjl/dwm/commit/1529909466206016f2101457bbf37c67195714c8)
 - Add top/bottom padding to bar, change square to full-width line
 - Choose the `centeredmaster` layout if the screensize is greater than `2560px`
+- Implement function to resize a window to `1920x1080`.
+Useful for screen recording.

 ## Keybindings
 Not all keybindings are listed here, only the ones that aren't obvious.